-I’m about two months away from my epic football-centric trip to England, and you bet I’m excited for the big day: January 24.
+I’m about two months away from my epic football trip to England, and you bet I’m excited for the big day: January 24.

 Wait, that’s well before my March departure date, right?
 But Jan.
 24 is big for this reason: It’s when the Premier League will announce kickoff times for the games taking place while Mrs. Fan and I are in the UK.
 It means we can finally move forward with plans for which matches we will try to attend — and frankly, for the rest of our itinerary as well.

-But there’s another little issue I have to contend with before I can finalize my plans: Memberships.
+But there’s another little issue I have to contend with before I can finalize my plans: English football club memberships.

 What are memberships?